Brunei entry requirements for Pakistan passport holders

 Proof of accommodation

-Have a confirmed hotel reservation or a letter of invitation from your host in Brunei.
-Immigration may ask for this at the border, especially if you arrive without a pre-booked stay.Recommended
+Have a hotel reservation or a letter of invitation from your host in Brunei ready.
+Immigration may ask for it at the counter, especially if you arrive without a pre-booked hotel.Recommended

 Proof of funds